-An associate in the firm’s Oklahoma City office, Jordan Sessler assists clients with a wide variety of commercial litigation and regulatory matters.
-As a member of the Administrative & Regulatory, Appellate and Litigation & Trial Practice Groups, his work concentrates primarily on client advocacy with experience at the federal, state, and administrative levels.
+An associate in the firm’s Oklahoma City office, Jordan Sessler focuses his practice on commercial litigation, appellate advocacy and regulatory compliance.
+As a member of the firm’s Cybersecurity & Data Privacy, Administrative & Regulatory, Appellate, and Litigation & Trial Practice Groups, his work concentrates primarily on client advocacy with experience at the federal, state and administrative levels.

 Prior to joining Crowe & Dunlevy, Jordan served as a law clerk to the Honorable D.P.
 Marshall Jr. in the U.S. District Court for the Eastern District of Arkansas.
 Jordan received his Juris Doctor from Harvard Law School in 2017 where he worked at the school’s Veterans Law and Disability Clinic.
 During law school, Jordan clerked at the U.S. Attorney’s Office for the District of New Mexico.

 He completed his undergraduate studies at Harvard College in 2013 where he graduated magna cum laude and was a member of Phi Beta Kappa.
 While there, Jordan served as co-chair of Eliot House, chaired the JFK Jr. Forum and managed a fast-food restaurant.